You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 15. Account deletion and data deletion

-Users may request deletion of their account.
-Where the mobile app supports account creation, users may initiate account deletion from inside the mobile app through the relevant settings or account screen.
+Users may request deletion of their BTR mobile account and associated app data.
+Where the mobile app supports account creation, users may initiate account deletion from inside the BTR mobile app through Settings → Delete Account.

-When you delete your account, BTR will take steps to delete or de-identify personal information associated with your account from active systems, subject to the retention exceptions described in this Privacy Policy and any retention required or permitted by law.
+When a deletion request is verified, BTR will take steps to delete or de-identify personal information associated with the relevant account from active systems, subject to the retention exceptions described in this Privacy Policy and any retention required or permitted by law.

-• Account deletion may remove or de-identify profile data, authentication data, personal account details, and app account records.
+• profile data, authentication data, personal account details, app account records, mobile preferences, push tokens, and account-linked mobile identifiers;

-• Public content may be removed from public display where technically and legally feasible, subject to prior shares, third-party copies, screenshots, caches, completed transactions, and retained records.
+• public content that is removed from public display where technically and legally feasible, subject to prior shares, third-party copies, screenshots, caches, completed transactions, and retained records.

 • Deleting the BTR app from your device does not by itself delete your BTR account.